-Many of the components that make up our lives today would be completely alien to people only half a century ago.
+Many of the components that make up our lives today would be completely alien to people only half a century ago, such as online bingo sites, for example.
 Our worlds revolve around computers, and we use them for practically anything.
 Of course, in order to do so, we need computer programs which translate our input into what a computer can understand, and there are several types of programs that people use.
 Most commonly, they are split into two categories –free and paid programs, based on whether you pay the company which created the product.
 However, free programs often do not have all the necessary options that users seek, and paid programs often rely on a subscription that needs to be renewed.
 This is why open-source programs are useful.

 What are open-source programs?